nafewprodhan/nafewprodhan/README.md

-I'm someone who does anything possible to reach his goals and objectives.
-A highly motivated individual who can work independently or in group.

 3+ years of Coding and Database experience.
 Experienced in Case Analysis, Development, Testing and Implementation.
 Exceptional skills in SQL, NOSQL, Relational & Hierarchical Databases.